 — Sweatpants Cher ⚫️ (@House_Feminist) December 19, 2018

-Maybe the next 12 months will be full of not giving a single shit about crying or yelling in front of anyone.
+Maybe the next half of the year will be full of not giving a single shit about crying or yelling in front of anyone.

 ♪ You better watch out!
 You better not cry!
 You better not pout!
 I'm telling you why: emotions scare the fuck out of duuudes ♪